uwdata/latent-space-cartography/README.md

 #### Folder Structure
 After picking a convenient name for your dataset, create a folder `<project_root>/deploy/data/<dataset>`.
 Under this directory, you will need to provide the following sub-directories.
 The first two are required, while the rest are dependent on data types:

 - `latent`: contains the latent spaces.
 Each file is in HDF5 format.
-It contains a dataset named `latent`, which is a n*m array where n is the number of samples, and m is the number of latent dimensions.
+It contains a dataset named `latent`, which is an n*m array where n is the number of samples, and m is the number of latent dimensions.
 The file name should be `latent<dim>.h5`, where dim is the latent dimension.

 - `tsne`: contains precomputed t-SNE coordinates.
 Each file is in HDF5 format.
-It contains a dataset named `tsne`, which is a n*2 array, where n is the number of samples.
+It contains a dataset named `tsne`, which is an n*2 array, where n is the number of samples.

 - `umap`: contains precomputed UMAP results.
 This is optional, because the tool will compute UMAP on the fly if it does not find existing results.